You can also download a .pdf of this document:

 However, some cases cannot be investigated because (a) the individual media worker concerned is not a MEAA member and therefore is not bound by the MEAA Code and so is beyond the jurisdiction of the MEAA National Ethics Panel or (b) the complaint is made against a media outlet not an individual.

 In these cases, MEAA does its best to direct the complainant to a body that may be able to investigate the complaint – this includes industry bodies such as the Australian Press Council, Free TV Australia and the Australian Communications and Media Authority.

-In the four years before July 2016, only between four and eight complaints a year have been sent to the chair of the National Ethics Panel for consideration.
+In the four years before July 2016, between four and eight complaints a year have been sent to the chair of the National Ethics Panel for consideration.

-Between July 2015 and July 2016 only two cases led to a Complaints Panel being formally established by the chair of the National Ethics Panel to investigate complaints against MEAA members.
+Between July 2015 and July 2016 two cases led to a Complaints Panel being formally established by the chair of the National Ethics Panel to investigate complaints against MEAA members.
 In both instances, there were no findings of unethical behaviour and there have been no subsequent appeals against those findings.

 The Australian Press Council